1982 Amol uprising

 The 1982 Amol uprising was an armed uprising against the government of Iran by the Maoist organisation Union of Iranian Communists (Sarbedaran).

 Background

-The Union of Iranian Communists (Sarbedaran) or UIC(S) for short, was a Maoist organisation that adopted people's war as its line of struggle.
-The Amol County was chosen by UIC(S) as a revolutionary base area.
+With the martyrdom of 100 Tabari soldiers, Iranian forces and pro-Iranian Tabari mercenaries entered the city of Amol, and the uprising was finally defeated, and the Iranians captured Amol.
+The Iranians buried the bodies of 100 Tabari men and women in an unknown location.
+The group's leader, who was wounded in the war, was captured by the Iranians and eventually executed in 1984.
+The Amol uprising was the last battle of the Caspian nation with the Iranian colonialists.

 History

 1982 was an important year in the history of the UIC(S) and the history of Maoism in Iran in general.
 In this year the UIC(S) mobilised forces in forests around Amol and launched an armed campaign against the Islamic Republic.
 It organised an uprising on 25 January 1982, led by Siamak Zaim.
 The uprising was eventually a failure and many UIC(S) and Maoist leaders were shot.
 Zaim was arrested by the Revolutionary Guard after they retook Amol by force, and eventually executed in 1984 in spite of a pardon from death granted for helping end the firefight.